exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Tests
 -----

 #.
-Install all python dependencies needed for development
+Install all Python dependencies needed for development

     .. code-block::